 The NRS Rush is best for those interested in surf SUPing or who enjoy a slower paddle pace that requires power and precision.
 For those folk, it's a lightweight model that doesn't break the bank.
 If you're not into causal days on the lake and want something lightweight and packable, this could be a good bet for you.

-At $170, the Rush is on the middle-to-high end of our price range.
+The Rush is on the middle-to-high end of our price range.
 While the paddle is light, it doesn't feature the carbon fiber construction of some of the other paddles in the review.
 At this price, we think you might be better off with a light and high-performing a model like the Werner Trance 95.

 The Rush is a lightweight, compact option meant for power and precision.
 This works well if you're trying to catch waves but can be overly tiring on flatwater or longer paddles.
 But, if you like paddling with power and prefer a lightweight set up, this could be a good option.